 New Justice Services has provided pro-social skills to at-risk youth in collaboration with the Onondaga County Probation Department for 20 years.
 Currently, the agency operates Thinking For a Change, a 10-week skills building program offered to youth ages 13-16 who are currently under the supervision of the probation department.

-New Justice Services has been funded by the Unified Court System of the State of New York since its inception in 1981.
-Since 1984, New Justice has offered skills training programs throughout Central New York to schools, government, and private citizens.
-Currently New Justice receives funding from the Unified Court System of the State of New York, the Syracuse City School District, and the Onondaga County Department of Social Services.
+New Justice Services has received funding from the Unified Court System of the State of New York since it was founded in 1981.
+Currently, the agency is also funded by the Syracuse City School District and the Onondaga County Department of Social Services.

 Visit our Staff Directory

 New York State Unified Court System, Office of Alternative Dispute Resolution

 New York State Fifth Judicial District